penelope-leung/e-commerce-app/README.md

   ## Usage

   - Open your Terminal (Application or VS code)
-  - Type node index.js then press enter
+  - Type npm start then press enter
-  - Answer all the following prompts
-  - "Success!" is showing
-  - You generated your team.html file!
+  - Then, you can put your localhost ID on installed insomnia
+  - By using a specific api to GET, POST, PUT or DELETE your database

   ## License
         This project use MIT license.